kacpermajkowski/task-list/README.md

 # Task List

 This project is a **task list website** that allows you to add itemized text to a list stored in browser's local storage.
-Data stored is persistent withing a browser of a device it was input.
+Data stored is persistent within a browser of a device it was input.

 ## Features